bfp4f360/namenai_script_mod_docs/docs/index.md

 You can use CBA keybinds, just go to `Options > Controls > Configure Addons > NSM Jumppack Mod`.
 Of the 3, you only need to bind `jump` and one of `cycle left` or `cycle right`.
 The cycle buttons are like a weapon wheel in older games.

+The way the jumppack works is, you select a jumptype (with `cycle left` or `cycle right`), and press `jump`.
+Thats fucking hard ye?
+You can even configure a jumptype to be directional, as in it jumps u in the direction you are looking.
+So if you look stright up it will jump you stright up, if you look down you will jump down.
+Non directional jumps follow a path independent of where you are looking, just in the direction you are facing.

 You can do the following to have our own jumppack.